jhoerr/cloudmesh-manual/docs/_sources/jupyter.rst.txt

 Jupyter Integration
 ===================

-.. todo:: The jupyter integration was available in an earlier ersion of
-          cloudmesh and we need to make sure that ut also works here.

-As cloudmesh provides an API but also is available as command shell it is very easy to integrate it into jupyter
+As cloudmesh provides an API but also is available as command shell it is very easy to integrate it into jupyter.
 In this section we describe hw to do this.

 Any cms command can be run via the shell